Having questions about royalty-free/stock music? Licensing? Genres or maybe some other technical stuff?

 The most important thing you want to make sure of when looking for royalty-free music, is that it has proper licensing and availability so no one can take legal issue with what you say on air or in print.

-The price range for a single royalty-free song can be between $2.50 to $25.00, depends on the artist, license type, provider and track length.
+The average pricing for a single royalty-free song out there can range between $2.50 to $25.00, depends on the artist, license type, provider and track length.

-A royalty-free music library subscription can cost $6.00 to $50.00 a month.
-Check out our music sources list for more information on subscription prices.
+An average royalty-free music library subscription out there can cost you $6.00 to $50.00 a month.
+Check out our music subscription sources list for more information on subscription prices.

-Any Music Downloads offers a wide variety of creative commons SFX files for any purpose of use with different kinds of licenses, multi-use and single use.
-Check out our SFX library.
+Any Music Downloads offers all the information about creative commons SFX licensing for any purpose of use with different kinds of licenses, multi-use and single use.
+Check out our SFX information page.

 Yes.
-You can subscribe to many online music libraries which are mentioned in Anymusicdownloads.com website and choose a subscription that suits your pocket and needs.
+You can subscribe to many online music libraries which are mentioned & reviewed in Anymusicdownloads.com blog, and choose a subscription that suits your pocket and needs.

 Stock music licenses usually cover you to avoid claiming royalties on your music, and therefore lawsuits and legal actions cannot be taken against you, although it is very important to read the small prints of any license you purchase for a music track.